yasen-petrov/axway-open-docs/content/en/docs/apim_installation/apigw_upgrade/upgrade_steps_extcass.md

 * One Admin Node Manager on NodeA.
 * Two Node Managers, one on NodeB and one on NodeC.
 * A single API Gateway instance.
-* Cassandra runnig on each node.
+* Cassandra running on each node.

 There are two API Gateway groups: